 Serve and enjoy!

-Potatoes in Turmeric & Black Mustard SeedsCourse: Main Course, Side Course, LunchCuisine: Vegan, Gluten freeDifficulty: Easy
+Turmeric Potatoes with Black Mustard SeedsCourse: Main Course, Side Course, LunchCuisine: Vegan, Gluten freeDifficulty: Easy

-Make delicious potatoes in turmeric & black mustard seeds for a delicious Indian inspired main meal, in wraps, on the side or as a snack.
+Make delicious turmeric potatoes with black mustard seeds for a delicious Indian-inspired main meal, in wraps, on the side or as a snack.

 1 large Spanish onion